ryan-helou/Space-Invaders/README.md

 # Space Invaders

-Space Invaders is a classic arcade game where players control a spaceship and must fend off waves of alien invaders.
+Space Invaders is a classic arcade game where the player controls a spaceship and must fend off waves of alien invaders.

 ## Description